stephanmg/Solitaire/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-magenta.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Features requests (Ordered by increasing priority)
+- Add KDoc and unit testing
 - Make look GUI more pretty, exchange JavaFX with TornadoFX, change board material
+- Serialize history of commands to allow for a replay of a game
+- Add a Javalin webinterface to play the game
+- Support multiple game states to be saved and loaded
 - Adapt 2D solitaire to 3D solitaire
-- Serialize history of commands to allow for a replay of a game
-- Add KDoc and unit testing
-- Add a Javalin webinterface and console UI to play solitaire games
-- Support multiple game states

 ## Useful links
 - https://github.com/openjfx/javafx-gradle-plugin